Fabrication of microstructured devices of the unconventional superconductor CeCoIn5 for investigations of isolated grain boundaries: Electrical transport in grain boundary devices

 Having established that transport definitely occurs across the grain boundary, we are left to hypothesize that the resistance across the grain boundary is not uniform.
 This hypothesis is supported by the fragility of our grain boundary devices.
 The samples are very thin $\sim 10-20~\mu$m and are held together by a single grain boundary.
 Many samples crumbled into pieces upon removal from the polishing fixture when dissolving the crystal bond in acetone (process outlined in Appendix D) suggesting the grain boundaries in the sample are structurally weak.
 Other samples remained visually intact after both the removal $\&$ micromachining process, but did not survive cooling down in the cryostat.
 Despite showing reasonable resistivities at room temperature, the differential thermal contraction of the sample and the sapphire substrate appears to provide sufficient strain to break many of our grain boundary devices.
 The grain boundary devices we present here are the ones that survive at least one cool down to the superconducting state.

-We thus conclude that the grain boundary resistances in Fig. \ref{fig:RvsT} and \ref{fig:RvsTnorm} are negligibly small compared to the total resistance of the device.
+We thus conclude that the grain boundary resistances $R_{GB}$ in Fig. \ref{fig:RvsT} and \ref{fig:RvsTnorm} are negligibly small compared to the total resistance of the device $R_{dev}$ given by $R_{dev}$ = $R_a$ + $R_{GB}$, where $R_a$ is the resistance contribution from the grains proportional to intrinsic CeCoIn$_5$ resistivity $\rho_a$ or $\rho_c$.
 Fortunately, the same fragility that destroyed many devices enabled a systematic study of grain boundary device $S2$ over multiple thermal cycles while observing its temperature-dependent resistivity. $R(T)$ of the device gradually increased upon successive thermal cycles and ultimately `breaks' after the third cycle.
-The resistance at 10 K gradually increased from A to B to C [see Fig. \ref{fig:B2S2andDevice}(b)] from the $1^{st}$ to the $3^{rd}$ thermal cycle of device $\#S2$.
+The resistance at 10 K gradually increased from A to B to C [see Fig. \ref{fig:B2S2andDevice}(b)] from the $1^{st}$ to the $3^{rd}$ thermal cycle of device $S2$.
 Notably, $R(T)$ normalized by the resistance at $T = 40$ K scales reasonably well between the $1^{st}$ and $2^{nd}$ thermal cycles but deviates for the $3^{rd}$ thermal cycle [see Figure \ref{fig:B2S2andDevice}].
-Between the $1^{st}$ and $2^{nd}$ thermal cycles the increase of $R(T)$ and scaling of $R(T)/R(40 K)$ suggest that although the cross-section of the grain boundary decreases, the contribution of the grain boundary resistance $R_{GB}$ to the measured resistance is still very small.
+Between the $1^{st}$ and $2^{nd}$ thermal cycles the increase of $R(T)$ and scaling of $R(T)/R(40 K)$ suggest that although the cross-section of the grain boundary decreases, the contribution of the grain boundary resistance $R_{GB}$ to the measured device resistance is still immeasurably small i.e. $R_{GB}$ $\ll$ $R_a$, $R_{dev}$.
+Thus, the enhanced $R(T)$ must be accounted for by contribution from the grains $R_a$ resulting from the funneling of current through smaller and smaller areas as the GB cross-section shrinks with thermal cycles.
 For the $3^{rd}$ thermal cycle, however, $R(T)$ no longer scales reflecting a noticeable contribution of $R_{GB}$ to the overall resistance of the device.
-The above interpretation of grain boundary fragility is pictorially depicted in Fig \ref{fig:B2S2andDevice}(b) where upon successive thermal cycles the grain boundary cross-section gradually decreases leading to enhanced resistance and subsequently a measurable contribution from $R_{GB}$.
+The above interpretation of grain boundary fragility is pictorially depicted along with a qualitative schematic plot in Fig \ref{fig:B2S2andDevice}(b) where upon successive thermal cycles the grain boundary cross-section gradually decreases leading to enhanced device resistance and subsequently a measurable contribution from $R_{GB}$.